zengbing15/lumos_doc/docs/preparation/createaccount.md

 :::note

-The CKB is mature 4 [epochs](https://docs.nervos.org/docs/basics/glossary#epoch "An epoch is a period of time for a set of blocks. ") after it is mined.
+CKB is mature 4 [epochs](https://docs.nervos.org/docs/basics/glossary#epoch "An epoch is a period of time for a set of blocks. ") after being mined.
 In Nervos, an epoch is approximately four hours.
 For DEV chain, the epoch length is defined by the `genesis_epoch_length` parameter in the **dev.toml** file.
 For more information about shortening the epoch length for DEV chain, see Step 4 of [Install a CKB node on DEV chain by using Tippy](../preparation/setupsystem#install-a-ckb-node-on-dev-chain-by-using-tippy).

 :::